 The Hempel Sailing World Championship was the ultimate event of the year, and an opportunity to qualify Canada for the 2020 Olympics.
 How did you prepare for the event, and how did you maintain your focus and performance at such a high-pressure event?
 I prepared for the Hempel Sailing World Championships like any other event, it was important for us to get venue training and learn about the venue beforehand, not only about the wind conditions and geography, but learning about all the logistics of a new place is important as well.
 Where we would live, where is the closest gym, the grocery store, etc. I maintained focus and performance acting as if it was any other regatta and keeping to my routine.

 As you’re competing in a very talented and experienced fleet of Radial sailors, how do you work at minimizing mistakes and maintaining mental composure on the race course?
 The Radial fleet is very fast and smart; I focus on execution and staying level-headed.
 If you are to make a mistake, you need to continue racing with urgency.
-My coach and I call this “Pac-Man mentality,” chasing each boat one by one until you cross the finish line.
+I call this “Pac-Man mentality,” chasing each boat one by one until you cross the finish line.

 What are your plans for 2019 on your road to Tokyo?
 What do you need to work on and what are your goals?
 This year is an increase of traveling and training for me.
 I will be spending more time learning about the Olympic venue and this year is about execution.
 I am focused on our Olympic trials and qualifying myself for Tokyo at the 2019 World Championships.